-In addition, prudent business practice dictates that the relief association officials should ensure that meeting minutes are signed and dated.
+In addition, prudent business practice dictates that the relief association officials should ensure that meeting minutes are signed and dated and the bylaws that govern their organization are updated to meet the requirements set forth in the VFRA Act.

-Cause: The relief association officials did not provide a reason why the Secretary of the Relief Association did not sign and date the meeting minutes, why the meeting minutes did not document attendance or why the bylaws were not updated to meet the requirements of the VFRA Act.
+Cause: The relief association officials indicated that they were unaware that maintaining detailed minutes of meetings was required by the VFRA Act and the relief association's bylaws.
+In addition, the relief association officials did not provide a reason why financial transactions were not addressed within the meeting minutes, why the Secretary of the Relief Association did not sign and date the meeting minutes, why the meeting minutes did not document attendance or why the bylaws were not updated to meet the requirements of the VFRA Act.

-Effect: Without maintaining detailed minutes of meetings that are signed and dated, evidence that relief association business was presented before the membership for approval does not exist.
+Effect: Without maintaining detailed minutes of meetings that address all financial-related transactions and that are signed and dated, evidence that relief association business was presented before the membership for approval does not exist.
 As a result of the relief association not updating the bylaws to meet the appropriate requirements, the relief association may have conducted its affairs without proper authorization.